mtorials/dial-phone/README.md

 See my [dial-bot](https://github.com/mtorials/dialbot) repository for a reference bot implementation.
 (outdated currently)

-Basic e2ee is implemented, but very experimental, not secure, and it only works on the jvm. **The encryption module is exclusively licensed under the terms of the [AGPL v3](agpl.txt) and not the Apache 2.0 license.**
+Basic e2ee is implemented, but very experimental, not secure, and it only works on the jvm.

 ## Installation